DynamoDS/librarie.js/docs/v0.0.1/search-items.md

-# Search Item Type
+# Search Items
-Search view consumes a flat list of search item type (in `json` format) for its contents.
+Search view consumes a flat list of search items (in `json` format) for its contents.

-## Search item type JSON format
+## Search item JSON format
-This flat list of search item type takes the following form: it must contain exactly one `searchItemTypes` root item that represents a list of search item types.
-Each of the search item types is made up of the following fields:
+This flat list of search items takes the following form: it must contain exactly one `searchItems` root item that represents a list of search items.
+Each of the search items is made up of the following fields:

 - `text` - The name of a given search item.
 - `iconUrl`- The absolute URL of icon of a given search item.
 - `contextData` - The string value that will be passed to the event handler when a given search item is clicked.
-- `itemType` - This value can either be creation, action or query.
+- `itemType` - This value can either be `creation`, `action` or `query`.
 For more details of these values, please refer to [Layout Specification](./layout-specs.md) document.
 - `group` - The name of the group that a given search item belongs to.
 - `category` - The name of the category that a given search item belongs to.
 - `description` - The description text of the given search item.